Software

 Dr Olatunji Johnson

-I’m a Lecturer in Statistics in the Department of Mathematics at The University of Manchester.
+I’m a Senior Lecturer in Statistics (from 1 August 2026) in the Department of Mathematics at The University of Manchester.
 I was formerly a post-doctoral researcher and PhD student at CHICAS, Lancaster Medical School, Lancaster University (UK).
 My PhD was supervised by Prof. Peter Diggle, Prof. Emanuele Giorgi and Prof. Jo Knight.

 My research develops novel Model-based Geostatistical (MBG) methods to provide valuable answers to many global public health questions and support informed decision-making in low-resource settings.
 I have worked and currently working on several global public health problems including COPD, malaria and neglected tropical diseases (NTDs) such as river blindness, soil-transmitted helminths, schistosomiasis, Trachoma, Loiasis.